 Subunit Ribosomal-Rna; Real-Time Pcr; Mya-Arenaria; Crassostrea-Virginica; Mercenaria-Mercenaria; Tagelus-Plebeius; Macoma-Balthica; Eastern Oyster; Softshell Clam; Assay

-Reece, KS; Dungan, CF; and Burreson, EM, Molecular epizootiology of Perkinsus marinus and P-chesapeaki infections among wild oysters and clams in Chesapeake Bay, USA (2008).
+Reece, Kimberly S.; Dungan, CF; and Burreson, EM, Molecular epizootiology of Perkinsus marinus and P-chesapeaki infections among wild oysters and clams in Chesapeake Bay, USA (2008).
 Diseases Of Aquatic Organisms, 82(3), 237-248.